Chad–Libya relations

-Chad–Libya relations have arisen out of centuries of ethnic, religious, and commercial ties.
+Chad–Libya relations have arisen out of centuries from ethnic, religious, and commercial ties.

 History

 1960s

 Under French and Italian colonial domination, respectively, Chad and Libya had diverged in orientation and development.
-But even after Chad's independence in 1960, many northerners still identified more closely with people in Libya than with the southern-dominated government in N'Djamena.
+But even after Chad's independence in 1960, many northerners still identified more closely with the people in Libya than with the southern-dominated government in N'Djamena.
 After seizing power in 1969, Libyan head of state Muammar Gaddafi reasserted Libya's claim to the Aozou Strip, a 100,000-square-kilometer portion of northern Chad that included the small town of Aozou.
-Libya based its claim on one of several preindependence agreements regarding colonial boundaries, and it bolstered these claims by stationing troops in the Aozou Strip beginning in 1972.
+Libya based its claim on one of several pre-independence agreements regarding colonial boundaries, and it bolstered these claims by stationing troops in the Aozou Strip beginning in 1972.

 Gaddafi's desire to annex the Aozou Strip grew out of an array of concerns, including the region's reported mineral wealth, including uranium.
 He also hoped to establish a friendly government in Chad and to extend Islamic influence into the Sahel through Chad and Sudan.

-Chad's president Hissène Habré was vigorously helped by the ex colonial power, France, which desired to put a limit on Libya's expansion projects in an area with close ties with Paris.
+Chad's president Hissène Habré was vigorously helped by the former colonial power, France, which desired to put a limit on Libya's expansionist projects in an area with close ties to Paris.
 French support included sending troops to combat the Libyans in Chadian territory.
 In doing so, France was politically backed by the United States, also concerned with the increasing expansionism of Gaddafi.

 A complex set of symbolic interests also underlay Libya's pursuit of territory and influence in the Sahel.
 Gaddafi's anticolonial and anti-imperialist rhetoric vacillated between attacks on the United States and a campaign focused on the postcolonial European presence in Africa.
 He hoped to weaken Chad's ties with the West and thereby reduce Africa's incorporation into the Western-dominated nation-state system.
 Forcing the revision of one of the colonially devised boundaries affirmed by the OAU in 1963 was a step in this direction—one that seemed possible in the context of the troubled nation of Chad, which OAU members dubbed the continent's "weakest link".